-“But as for me, I know that my Redeemer lives, and he will stand upon the earth at last” Job 19v25
+“But as for me, I know that my Redeemer lives, and he will stand upon the earth at last” Job 19:25

 We live in a world today where success and achievement is measured by possession and wealth.
-If you happen to have many possessions; a house, a career, a bank balance in the black, then you could easily measure your worth in these terms.
-To take it a step further, as a Christian with some or all of these blessings, you may therefore find worshiping God comes easily.
+If you happen to have many possessions; a house, a career, a bank balance in the black, then as I highlighted in Friday's video log, you can easily measure your worth in these terms.
+To take it a step further, as a Christian with some or all of these blessings, you may therefore find worshipping God comes easily.

-The bible says that God is the giver of life (Psalm 36v9) and of every good blessing (James1v17) however would you respond to God the same if everything you had was taken from you?
+The bible says that God is the giver of life (Psalm 36:9) and of every good blessing (James 1:17) however would you respond to God the same if everything you had was taken from you?
 We cannot control life.
 We go through hard times, face disappointments and experience sorrow.
 There are times of great loss and feelings of grief can overwhelm us.
 Perhaps that is how you feel today.
 How will you respond to God?

 Now I am not going to tell you that after losing everything he was sitting happily drinking a cup of tea with his feet up, as he wasn’t.
 “Job tore his robe in grief” He was devastated and he was heartbroken.
 However he got up and he fell onto the ground and the bible tells us he worshipped the Lord.
 He cries out “I came naked from my mother’s womb, and I will be naked when I leave.
-The Lord gave me what I had, and the Lord has taken it away.
-Praise the name of the Lord!”.
-(Job 1 v 21).
+The LORD gave me what I had, and the LORD has taken it away.
+Praise the name of the LORD!”
+(Job 1:21).
 Wow!
 What a statement to make in the midst of agonising pain.
 Job could have reacted in many ways; anger, bitterness, rage, but instead he poured his heart out to God and worshipped - even when it hurt.

 Today if you feel like you have nothing, turn to Jesus.
 Worship him as he is everything.